kriskbx/wyn/DOCUMENTATION.md

 * * * * * wyn backup:cron
 ```

-wyn will run all inputs with configured cron expressions now on a regular basis.
-You can even log the output to a file of your choice (I recommend using the more verbose output there):
+wyn will backup all inputs with configured cron expressions now on a regular basis.
+You can even log the output to a file of your choice (I recommend using the more verbose output here):

 ```
 * * * * * wyn backup:cron --verbose >> /path/to/your/logfile 2>&1